margor6/medical-insurance-prices-eda/README.md

 # How to View

-You can view the original report directly on GitHub:
+You can view the report directly on GitHub:
 **[Click here to view the Analysis](https://margor6.github.io/medical-insurance-prices-eda/medical_insurance_eda.html)**

 ## Author: Marcin Górski